EU imposes sanctions in response to Myanmar coup | DW | 22.03.2021

 A "firm, unified international response" is urgently needed, he said, according to his spokesman.

-The EU's initial round of measures is not expected to target businesses run by the military, but EU diplomats said some of these entities would likely be placed under sanctions in the coming weeks.

-Parts of the military's conglomerates, Myanmar Economic Holdings Limited (MEHL) and Myanmar Economic Corporation (MEC), are likely to be targeted, Reuters news agency reported citing EU diplomats.
+Parts of the military's conglomerates, Myanmar Economic Holdings Limited (MEHL) and Myanmar Economic Corporation (MEC), were expected to be targeted in coming weeks.

 These kind of measures targeting Myanmar's conglomerates, which range from mining to manufacturing, would block EU investors and banks from conducting business.